DigitalPhi/MoralPsychology/docs/README.md

 ### Announcements

+As you already know, the summative essay topics contain all the formative essay topics with a few additions.
+It is permissible to write your summative essay on the very same question as your formative essay.
+The word limit of the summative essay is 3500 for undergraduates and 4500 for graduates.
+Essays are due Tuesday 23rd April 2019 at 1600 -- the first day of Term 3.
+Topics and further details are available [here](assessment.md).
+You can also access the slightly extended list of topics here [pdf](https://www.dropbox.com/s/gtn4wnk11qz1swa/summative-essay-topics.pdf?dl=0) <sub><small>April 2</small></sub>

 Our final seminar meeting will be co-taught with James Laing.
 The topic is shame and the central text is the following: Bernard Williams, *Shame and Necessity* [pdf](https://www.dropbox.com/s/77hrsxt7q6f2b2y/Williams%20-%20ShameNecessity.pdf?dl=0) pp. 75-102, 219-223. <sub><small>March 17</small></sub>.
 We're both looking forward to the meeting.